🌺 Beauty

 Beauty isn't really out there waiting to be found — it's something your mind creates when it's open and present.
 On your best days, even ordinary things look extraordinary.

-Have you ever stopped to look at a simple, weathered stone or a wilted flower and felt a sudden wave of peace?
-David Hume’s words remind us that beauty isn't always a physical property found in the object itself, but rather a gentle gift created by our own hearts.
-It suggests that the world around us is like a blank canvas, waiting for our perspective to paint it with color and meaning.
-When we choose to look with kindness and intention, even the most mundane corners of our lives begin to shimmer with a hidden magic.
+Have you ever stopped to look at something truly ordinary, like a cracked sidewalk or a wilted flower, and felt a sudden, unexpected surge of peace?
+David Hume’s words remind us that beauty isn't always a physical property sitting on a shelf waiting to be discovered; rather, it is a gentle spark that ignites within our own hearts.
+It suggests that the world around us is a canvas, and our perception is the brush that adds color, depth, and meaning.
+When we change the way we look at things, the things we look at begin to change.

 contemplative